 There are also some important conversations to have regarding birth.
 For women with a previous fistula repair or severe peri-anal Crohn’s disease, elective caesarean section should be strongly considered.
 On the other hand, a caesarean may be more complicated in women with multiple previous bowel operations, so maximising the chance of a vaginal birth may be important for these women.

-Have you looked after many women with IBD during pregnancy?
+Have you looked after many women with Inflammatory Bowel Disease in pregnancy?

 Yes, I’ve looked a large number of women with IBD in pregnancy, including women with multiple previous bowel surgeries.
 I also have a lot of experience in managing medications for IBD during pregnancy, including steroids and steroid enemas, immunosuppressants and the newer biologic agents such as Remicade® and Humira®.